dobriyanchik/dobriyanchik.github.io/_posts/2024-11-15-bdd-approach-in-test-automation.md

  - I often see pretty long and complex scenarios (dozens, even sometimes hundreds of lines) parameterized with a big number of parameters what makes scenarios look not like business but old school KDT approach
  - I want to specially separate case when BDD is used to automate API or even DB tests
  - Sometimes I hear such arguments as
-    > It's easier to read scenarios and understand them, so entry treshold is lower
+    > It's easier to read scenarios and understand them, so entry threshold is lower

     Yes, maybe, but it's not for free: test automation team wastes more efforts to create and support BDD interlayer within test automation framework, so in total it does not bring any benefits.